dasmeta/terraform-aws-modules/modules/waf/README.md

 }
 ```

-### Example 2 Simple example create waf for cloudfront.
-This example not set roles and doesn't have cloudfront association.
+### Example 2 Simple example create waf for cloudfront and allow only one IP access to it.
+This example doesn't have cloudfront association.
 You should use the web_acl_id property on the cloudfront_distribution instead.

 ```
 module "waf_cloudfront" {